No love lost as Trump prepares to leave capital city

 Former Rep. James P. Moran, who represented the close-in Virginia suburbs for years, said it’s not that Mr. Trump had an antipathy toward the city.

 Indeed, there was a time in Mr. Trump‘s life when he courted the city’s elite and contributed to its politicians.
-He even attended the White House Correspondents Association dinner in 2011 but got a roasting from the stage by President Obama.
+He even attended the White House Correspondents Association dinner in 2011 but got a roasting from the stage by President Barack Obama.

 These days, the president sees little or nothing to gain from socializing in Washington or having a presence in the city.